Bell Logo

 Bell Emblem

-The early Bell Canada corporate identity was standardized, and based on the traditional image of a bell, it is different now.
+The early Bell Canada corporate identity was standardized, and it is different now.
 The old symbol disappeared, and the company began to use only a wordmark that emphasizes its individuality.

 Bell Symbol

 The telecom provider’s name is written in Century Gothic Bold.
 It is a geometric sans-serif created by typographers at the Monotype Type Drawing Office.
-The color of the last three logos only appears to be the same.
-It changed from True Blue (# 0065CE) to a darker Cobalt Blue (# 004EA4), and then the inscription took on a Medium Persian Blue (# 0067A5).
+The colors of the last three logos appear to be the same.
+It changed from True Blue (#0065CE) to a darker Cobalt Blue (#004EA4), and then the inscription turned Medium Persian Blue (#0067A5).